wtsai/Demo-FileBrowser/README.md

 -

 * Provide the api to list the file system
-* Support png and txt display to the client.
+* Provide the api to show text and png.
+* Provide the api to display music and video.

 License
 -